RANDO11199/Triplet/README.md

 python train.py -s <path to your colmap or Synthetic NeRF dataset >
 ```
 ## Extra
-Currently, I am looking for research opportunities (Job/PhD).
+~~Currently, I am looking for research opportunities (Job/PhD).
 It would be a great help if you could ⭐ Star my project.
-For any questions, opportunities, or cooperation, please contact me at jiajie.y@wustl.edu.
+For any questions, opportunities, or cooperation, please contact me at jiajie.y@wustl.edu.~~  I didnt get a Phd but i got a job focusing on HPC and LLM.

 If you find the code or paper helpful, please consider citing me!:D